XDeboratti/rtd-tutorial/docs/source/install.rst

    git clone https://github.com/cgtuebingen/ggnn.git

-The easiest way to install if from the folder containing the repository:
+The easiest way to install ggnn is from the folder containing the repository:

 .. code-block:: console